Boredom Busters: Why Being Bored with Life Can Be Good

 Being in loud, crowded, or brightly lit spaces rapidly depletes mental energy.
 There is no reprieve from the light hitting eyes, sound waves striking eardrums, or scents overwhelming the nose.
 After too much stimulation without rest, meltdowns and shutdowns often occur.

 Boredom provides that much-needed break for the central nervous system.
 In silence and solitude, there is room to think, process emotions, and decompress.
 The pressure to respond and react instantly dissolves.
 Space opens up for daydreaming, contemplating philosophy, or wandering mentally.
 This equates to rest for the easily drained autistic mind.
-Downtime boredom is renewal.

-In addition to being restorative, being bored with life can actually lead to enhanced creativity and problem-solving abilities.
+In addition to being restorative, being bored with life can lead to enhanced creativity and problem-solving abilities.
 This seems counterintuitive, but hear me out.
 When the mind is not distracted or entertained, it starts seeking out stimulation.
 In that search, new neural connections form as the brain activates.

-Autistic individuals learn to independently formulate goals and activities to end the boredom.
+Autistic individuals learn to independently formulate goals and activities to end boredom.
 This fosters self-motivation and problem-solving, invaluable life skills.

 No. 4 Boredom Busters Debunked: Being Bored With Life Promotes Special Interest Exploration

-Hyperfocus comes more naturally in a low stimulation environment.
+Hyperfocus comes more naturally in a low-stimulation environment.
 When bored, autistic people can research niche topics for hours or immerse themselves in a role-playing game without distractions.

 Having uninterrupted special interest time leads to a wealth of acquired knowledge.
 For example, a train-loving child may dig into train history, mechanics, model building, or related math concepts when bored.